kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/03-gulp/02-gulp-and-postcss.md

 ## Setup CSS workflow
 * We use the word `return` because `gulp.src()` is an **asynchronous** function
-* We need to Gulp to be aware when this function completes so we include `return`
+* We need Gulp to be aware when this function completes so we include `return`

 `gulpfile.js`